 - Hamina (

 - Zurich (

-If you want to create a cluster in a disabled region, please contact Support.
+If you want to create a cluster in a disabled or unavailable region, please contact Support.

 Step 4.
 Select the number of nodes

 In the Regions & nodes section, select the number of nodes.

 - For single-region application development and testing, you may create a 1 node cluster.